ARCHER2-HPC/archer2-website/about/policies/code-of-conduct.md

 * Use welcoming and inclusive language
 * Be respectful of different viewpoints and experiences
 * Gracefully accept constructive criticism
-* Show courtesy and respect towards other community members
+* Show courtesy and respect towards others

 If you believe someone is violating the Code of Conduct, we ask that you report it to ARCHER2 Code of Conduct Committee by [completing this form](http://bit.ly/ARCHER-Training-Code-of-Conduct-Incident-Report), who will take the appropriate action to address the situation.